-Follow previous work \cite{gavrilyuk2018actor}, we adopt four types of metrics to evaluate our method.
-The Overall Intersection over Union (\emph{Overall IoU}) calculates the total intersection between predicted mask and ground truth divided by total union accumulated over testing samples.
-This metric trends to favor large segmented actors or objects.
-The \emph{Mean IoU}, which treats large and small actors/objects equally, is calculated as the average over the \emph{IoU} of each test sample.
-The precision at different threshold \emph{P@X} ($X \in{\{0.5, 0.6, 0.7, 0.8, 0.9\}}$), which is the percentage of testing samples whose \emph{IoU} higher than specific threshold, and the mean average precision (\emph{mAP}) over $\left[0.50:0.05:0.95\right]$ are also computed to measure the performance of our model.
+\textbf{Evaluation Metrics}.
+We adopt four types of metrics to evaluate our method as prior works \cite{gavrilyuk2018actor,mcintosh2018multi}.
+For single-frame video segmentation \cite{gavrilyuk2018actor}, each key-frame with a query is regarded as a single sample.
+While for the full video segmentation \cite{mcintosh2018multi}, each video with a query is considered as a single sample.
+The Overall Intersection-over-Union (\emph{Overall IoU}) calculates the total intersection area between predictions and ground truth masks divided by total union area accumulated over all test samples, which tends to favor large actors and objects.
+The \emph{Mean IoU}, which treats large and small actors or objects equally, is calculated as the average over the \emph{IoU} of each testing samples.
+The precision at different threshold \emph{P@X} ($X \in{\{0.5, 0.6, 0.7, 0.8, 0.9\}}$), which is the percentage of testing samples whose \emph{IoU} higher than specific threshold.
+The mean average precision (\emph{mAP}) over $\left[0.50:0.05:0.95\right]$ is also computed to measure the segmentation performance.